markomanninen/hyml/doc/minimal.rst

     (import (hyml.minimal (indent)))

+With indent function you can make printed XML output prettier and more readable.

 Run
 ~~~

-And run the simple example:
+Finally, run the simple example:

 .. code-block:: hylang